FrostyyOPP/starweaver-productivity/IMPORT_INSTRUCTIONS.md

 1. **"User not found"**: Verify user emails exist in the database
 2. **"Invalid date format"**: Use YYYY-MM-DD format
 3. **"Negative videos"**: Videos completed cannot be negative
+4. **"Invalid video category"**: Must be 'Course Video', 'Marketing Video', or 'Leave'
-4. **"Entry already exists"**: Data for that user and date already exists
+5. **"Entry already exists"**: Data for that user and date already exists

 ### Import Failures
 - Check the error messages in the console